Hype-Labs/HypeChatDemo.android/README.md

 ## What does it do?

-This project consists of a chat app sketch written to illustrate how to work with the SDK.
+This project consists of a chat app sketch written to illustrate how to work with Hype.
 The app displays a list of devices in close proximity, which can be tapped for exchanging text content.
 The SDK itself allows sending other kinds of media, such as pictures, or video, but the demo is limited for simplicity purposes.

 Most of the documentation is inline with the code, and further information can be found on the Hype Labs [official documentation site](https://hypelabs.io/docs/).

 ## Setup

 To run the project you'll need the Hype SDK binary.
 To access it, subscribe on the Hype Labs [website](http://hypelabs.io/?r=10) to get early access to the SDK.
 After extracting the downloaded file, you should see an [AAR](http://tools.android.com/tech-docs/new-build-system/aar-format) file.
 Now open your app project folder and find a subfolder called _Hype_ inside.
 Drag the AAR file there.
 In this case, the project is already configured to link against the Hype binary.
-If you are writting a project from scratch on integrating Hype into an existing project, check our [Getting Started](https://hypelabs.io/docs/android/getting-started/) guide for Android to learn how to set it up yourself.
+If you are writting a project from scratch or integrating Hype into an existing project, check our [Getting Started](https://hypelabs.io/docs/android/getting-started/) guide for Android to learn how to set it up yourself.

 ## Overview